 Yes we have natural rights.

 The basis for the Declaration of Independence was our right to throw off our previous government.
-Our right to reclaim government is from a maxim Legibus sumptis desinentibus, lege naturae utendum est. When laws of the state fail, we must resort to the laws of nature.
+Our right to reclaim government from tyrants is a maxim of law Legibus sumptis desinentibus, lege naturae utendum est. When laws of the state fail, we must resort to the laws of nature.

 Some people claim that there is a Social Compact which requires us to submit to government.
 Some people believe we must forfeit rights and freedoms to have a “civil and orderly” society.

 Thomas Jefferson signed the Declaration of Independence to pledge his fortune and sacred honor to establish a government — so he would know the purpose of government.
 He was there and he had no such thought about a social compact.

 The social compact theory of government says we give up some rights when we enter society.
 Yet twenty-nine years after the Constitution was written, this theory was refuted by Thomas Jefferson when he warned about this emerging dangerous theory.

 “Social contract arguments typically posit that individuals have consented, either explicitly or tacitly, to surrender some of their freedoms and submit to the authority of the ruler or magistrate (or to the decision of a majority), in exchange for protection of their remaining rights.”

 Have your neighbors infused into government an authority that “We The People”, who created government, did not ourselves have?